Help guides

 2. Don't use the hot taps anywhere in your house.

-3. Switch off the immersion heater in your hot water hot water cylinder, if you have one.
+3. Switch off the immersion heater in your hot water cylinder, if you have one.

 4. Warm up the air around your frozen pipes.